gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

 There are a couple of problems with our current setup.

-* If the application inside a pod crashes, nobody will restart the pod.
+* If the application inside a Pod crashes, nobody will restart the Pod.
-* We already use services to connect our pods to each other, but we don't have an efficient way to scale the pods behind a service and load balance traffic between pod instances.
+* We already use Services to connect our Pods to each other, but we don't have an efficient way to scale the Pods behind a Service and load balance traffic between Pod instances.
-* We don't have an efficient way to update our deployment without a downtime.
+* We don't have an efficient way to update our Pods without a downtime.
 We also can't easily rollback to the previous version if we need to do so.

     **Deployments** can help to eliminate all these issues.
-Let's convert all our 3 pods to Deployments.
+Let's convert all our 3 Pods to Deployments.

-1. Delete all running pods.
+1. Delete all running Pods.

     ```shell
     kubectl delete pod --all
     ```

-1. Open the `manifests/db.yaml` file
+1. Open the `manifests/db.yaml` file.

-1. Delete the top 2 lines
+1. Delete the top 2 lines.

     ```yaml
     apiVersion: v1